-Sam nodded, and listened quietly as Dean filled him in on what had happened in the last two weeks, including the visit from Ruby and the fact that he hadn't told Bobby much of anything.
+Sam relaxed, and listened quietly as Dean filled him in on what had happened in the last two weeks, including the visit from Ruby and the fact that he hadn't told Bobby much of anything.
 He left out the fact that he had been scared to death that Sam had turned dark after using his powers…his brother didn't need to know about that.

 Dean gave him some more water, and Sam continued quietly.

-"The windows started rattling, and then they just exploded…last thing I remember is a blinding pain in my head and hitting the ground.
+"The windows started rattling, and then they just exploded…last thing I remember is a pain in my head and hitting the ground.
 I didn't…I didn't purposely mean to use them, Dean…I swear…but I'm not sorry either."

 "I'm just glad you're okay, Sam."
 Dean said in return, running a hand through his short hair.